 What is the most interesting historical marker in Texas?
 What we know is that John F. Kennedy Memorial Plaza is the most viewed entry in the database from Texas since it was added in 2008.
 It is located in Dallas in Dallas County.
-This year so far, the most viewed Texan entry is located in San Antonio in Bexar County.
-It is T.C.
-Frost and the Frost Bank.
+This year so far, the most viewed Texan entry is located near Kerrville in Kerr County.
+It is Penateka Comanches.

-Checking the database for the city or town in Texas with the most markers we again find Austin at the top of the list with 326 markers in or near it.
-And Galveston also shows up again in next place, with 211 markers.
-For the ZIP Code with the most markers it’s 77550 at the top of the list with 194 markers in its delivery area.
+Checking the database for the city or town in Texas with the most markers we again find Austin at the top of the list with 354 markers in or near it.
+It is followed by San Antonio in Bexar County with 233 markers.
+For the ZIP Code with the most markers it’s 77550 at the top of the list with 204 markers in its delivery area.
 (ZIP Code 77550 is assigned to Galveston TX including the Island, Jamaica Beach, and Virginia Point delivery areas.)
-It is followed by ZIP Code 78701 with 173 markers.
+It is followed closely by ZIP Code 78701 with 188 markers.
 (78701 is assigned to Austin TX.)

 The Texas Historical Commission is currently in charge of official historical markers found all over the state.
 You will also find official markers erected by the Texas State Historical Survey Committee, a predecessor.
-We have 4,719 of their markers in the database.
+They erected their first marker in 1962, and we have 6,160 of their markers in the database.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.